 Great Minds in STEM (GMiS) is pleased to announce the

-Program to provide financial assistance and support for underrepresented students pursuing medical professions in the state of California.
+to provide merit-based financial assistance to underrepresented students pursuing medical professions in the state of California.

-GMiS will be awarding scholarships in honor of three outstanding individuals who believe(d) in enabling students to achieve their dreams of
+GMiS awards scholarships in honor of three outstanding individuals who believe(d) in enabling students to achieve their dreams of

 bettering the quality of human life, especially in the areas of mental health, rehabilitative and geriatric medicine, and individuals with disabilities.